 Draft Your Demand Letter

 Once you know what the insurance company will pay, it’s time to draft your demand letter.
-This’ll give you the chance to explain why your settlement is too low and why you need more money.
+This will give you the chance to explain why your settlement is too low and why you need more money.
 Explain the extent of your injuries and damages in as much detail as you can, and use actual numbers if possible.
 Also, explain why the at-fault party is responsible for the extra expense and why their insurance company should pay you what you’re owed.

 However, it’s rare for the demand letter to be enough to increase your settlement, but it’s a starting point.
 It signals to the other party that you’re ready to fight.
 Once the other party receives your letter, they’ll submit a counter-offer.
 You’re free to accept the offer or continue negotiating.
 If you decide to continue negotiating, you may need to take your case to court to get the money you deserve.